 Q: How can I legally maximize the revenues from my tax-exempt organization while staying consistent with state and federal laws?

 A: Legal counsel will work with you to complete a comprehensive analysis of the compensation and organizational structures of your tax-exempt organization.
-This analysis is completed in conjunction with a review of the U.S. tax code, federal and local statutes and case law, and best financial practices for tax-exempt organizations.
-When this analysis of your tax-exempt organization is complete, a detailed report of whether your organization is both compliant under local and federal law, as well as the best financial practices, will be available.
+This analysis is completed in conjunction with a review of the U.S. tax code, federal and local statutes, case law, and best financial practices for tax-exempt organizations.
+When this analysis of your tax-exempt organization is complete, legal counsel will provide a detailed report of whether your organization is compliant under local and federal law, as well as the best financial practices for your nonprofit.

 Nonprofits provide public services that are considered valuable and important to society.
-As you begin to maximize your revenues, you should note that the government offers tax exemption as an indirect subsidy, in exchange for valuable public benefits.
+As your nonprofit begins to maximize its revenues, you should note that the government offers tax exemption as an indirect subsidy, in exchange for valuable public benefits.
 If your organization is tax-exempt, it will fall under the IRS tax code 501(c).
-This exempts the organization from paying federal, state and local taxes.
+This exempts the organization from paying federal, state, and local taxes.
 Furthermore, donors can deduct their gifts to your organization from their federal and state tax returns.
-However, tax-exemption excludes employment withholding taxes, Social Security and some state and local taxes.
+However, tax-exemption excludes employment withholding taxes, Social Security, and some state and local taxes.
 Most Ohio municipalities impose an income tax.
 As such, it is vital to ensure that you have maximized your revenues most efficiently while managing and growing your tax-exempt organization.